Let's See What This Guy Has Done...

 Hahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahaha!

-AI also verified my thoughts:
+AI also confirmed my thoughts:

 AI Comprehensive Analysis

-| Time (Beijing Time) | Behavior Type | Details |
+| Time (Beijing Time) | Action Type | Details |

 |---|---|---|